calavera/chaseonsoftware.com/content/essay/coffee.md

 I'll always choose light or blonde roast, I like the smooth but obvious flavors that come out without being bitter.

-- **Starbucks Veranda.** I've most likely lost any street cred I had with anyone who respects coffee at "Blade grinder" and if I didn't, this will be the breaking point, but I really enjoy their blonde roast.
+- **[Starbucks Veranda](http://www.amazon.com/Starbucks-Veranda-Blend-x2122-Coffee/dp/B006WA2H9Y/ref=sr_1_1_a_it?ie=UTF8&qid=1459476713&sr=8-1&keywords=starbucks+veranda+bean).** I've most likely lost any street cred I had with anyone who respects coffee at "Blade grinder" and if I didn't, this will be the breaking point, but I really enjoy their blonde roast.
 It has a smooth taste and I've never made a cup that tasted bitter.
-- **Kicking Horse Three Sisters Blend.** For a medium roast, it's also still pretty smooth, but is a little more bold.
+- **[Kicking Horse Three Sisters Blend](http://www.amazon.com/Kicking-Horse-Coffee-Sisters-Medium/dp/B0027Z5J6G/ref=sr_1_3_a_it?ie=UTF8&qid=1459476752&sr=8-3&keywords=kicking+horse).** For a medium roast, it's also still pretty smooth, but is a little more bold.
-- **Lion Coffee Kona Gold.** My friend Kevin Sakamoto brought me a bag of this back from Hawaii years ago and it has been, and will continue to be, my favorite coffee.
+- **[Lion Kona Gold Premium 10% Kona Coffee Blend](http://www.amazon.com/Kona-Gold-Premium-Coffee-Blend/dp/B00EZG6URC/ref=sr_1_3_a_it?ie=UTF8&qid=1459476787&sr=8-3&keywords=lion+kona).** My friend Kevin Sakamoto brought me a bag of this back from Hawaii years ago and it has been, and will continue to be, my favorite coffee.